Top 10 Best Logos of the World's Richest Companies

 Presently, we cannot think of presenting a brand logo directly from a sketch, illustration or a photo.

 Whether you are a trained designer or a logo enthusiast, you should know that today, branding requires extensive knowledge of software programs like Photoshop, Illustrator, and InDesign to create most of these iconic logos.

 Designers work for days and weeks to come up with designs that represent company values and correspond to company image.

-Every colour selection has essential meaning when it comes to logos.
+Every colour selection has an essential meaning when it comes to logos.